from the Latin adventus

 There are certainly those of us would love to join them.
 The onslaught of winter can feel like a prison, especially as climbing snow piles encroach upon house and road–and psyche.
 Some shorten their sentence by escaping, even for a week or two.
 And yet there is something about staying…

-In this place of white, the world becomes silent, demanding a depth of presence that it is a gift unto itself.
+In this place of white, the world becomes silent, demanding a depth of present-ness, gifting those who are willing to be still.

 (How do you ready yourself for winter’s turning in?)